Obsidian-StudiosInc/entrance/README.md

 appear along with the rest of the UI, and the cursor will be an X. This
 likely due to bugs in entrance code.
 The work around is the previously mentioned monitors section.

+## logind/elogind aka systemd
+Presently not supported beyond build systems, no code written, just a service file.
+There are plans to support logind/elogind for Wayland and
+X. There is no ETA at this time.